JCSDA/jedi-docs/docs/inside/jedi-components/fv3-jedi/testing.rst

    grep 'Test     :' forecast.log > forecast.ref

-**For more on application testing, configuring numerical tolerances and other options see the documentation here:** :ref:`Application Testing <test-apps:>` . **For more detailed instructions on the pieces of adding a test see the documentation here:** :ref:`Adding A Test <adding-a-test>` .
+**For more on application testing, configuring numerical tolerances and other options see the documentation here:** :ref:`Application Testing <test-apps>` . **For more detailed instructions on the pieces of adding a test see the documentation here:** :ref:`Adding A Test <adding-a-test>` .